International Affiliates

 Dr. Mary C. Wright is currently serving as Professor of Educational Scholarship at Educational Innovation, DVC (Education) at the University of Sydney, Australia.
 From 2016-2025, Mary served as Associate Provost for Teaching and Learning, Executive Director of the Sheridan Center for Teaching and Learning, and a Professor (Research) in the Department of Sociology, Brown University.
 Previous to Brown, Mary worked at the University of Michigan’s Center for Research on Learning and Teaching for 13 years.
 Mary is a former president (2017-18) of the POD Network, and in 2024, she won the organization's highest award, the POD Network’s Bob Pierleoni Spirit of POD Award.
 Mary’s most recent book, Centers for Teaching and Learning: The New Landscape of Higher Education, was published by Johns Hopkins Press in 2023.
 She is a co-editor of the International Journal for Academic Development (IJAD), the journal of ICED (the International Consortium for Educational Development).
 Mary served as a commissioner on the Equity/Excellence Imperative: A 2030 Blueprint for Undergraduate Education at Research Universities (available: https://my.ueru.org/boyer-2030-report/about-the-commission).
 Her PhD area is sociology (University of Michigan).

-UERU @PODNetwork: The Boyer 2030 Report an International Perspective: Focusing on Teaching/Learning
+The Boyer 2030 Report in International Perspective: Focus on Teaching/Learning (November 12, 2024; POD Network 49th Annual Conference)